Freedom camping and 'parking up' overnight

-Non Self-Contained vehicles cannot freedom camp anywhere in the Queenstown Lakes District and must stay in a camping ground if you wish to camp.
+Non Self-Contained vehicles MUST NOT freedom camp anywhere in the Queenstown Lakes District and must stay in a camping ground.
 Freedom camping without a self-contained campervan will result in a $200 instant fine.

 All commonly recyclable materials can be disposed of at the Wanaka Recycling Centre (on Ballantyne Road).
 Many holiday parks also encourage guests to be sustainable by providing on-site recycling facilities.

 Small amounts of rubbish can be disposed of in the bins provided around town.
 Larger quantities of rubbish can be disposed of at the Wanaka Landfill on Ballantyne Road, even after hours if in a blue council bag.
 All holiday parks and camping grounds also have rubbish disposal facilities for guests.

 Motorhome and campervan black and grey water cassettes/tanks can be emptied free of charge 24 hours a day at the Wanaka Showgrounds, corner of Brownston and McDougall Street.
 A motorhome dump station is also available at the Boundary Creek camping area.
 Most Wanaka holiday parks also have dump stations available for guest use.

 Motorhome travel in other parts of New Zealand